Illinois Stewardship Alliance is building collective power by expanding and cultivating our support base through outreach and education

 Collaborating with Allies

 Our movement is stronger when it’s shared.
 By participating in coalitions and collaborating with aligned organizations, we move together toward policy and cultural change that amplifies our collective impact.
-We are able to become a stronger ally that supports broader justice movements while bringing key food and farm issues to the table.
+We are able to become a stronger ally that supports broader justice movements while bringing key farm and food issues to the table.